Ninjadini/njconsole/docs/commandline.md

 var customVar = storage.GetStored("profile");   // if you called `/store profile`
 ```

 > Returned objects, scopes and other stored $ variables will be strong referenced and will not be garbage collected.
 > Call `/clear stored` to clear everything.

 ## 🖇️ Custom Command Line Handling (Input Prompt Takeover)
-If a command returns an IConsoleCommandlineModule, the Command Line switches into a locked mode, where all subsequent input is routed only to that module until it releases control.
+If a command returns an IConsoleCommandlineModule, the Command Line switches into a locked mode, where the next input is routed to that module.
 This is useful for creating interactive prompts, multi-step wizards, or temporary modes.
 ```
 [ConsoleOption("food prompt")]